-In the enclosed consultation document the Department for Communities say the following.
+In the consultation document (circulated) the Department for Communities say the following.

 The local government reform programme, which took full effect in April 2015, reduced the number of district councils and gave them the power to carry out additional functions.
 The key pieces of legislation that provided for this reform were: